-2 .
-The Moon was most recently at its Full Moon phase on April 13th.
-When will/did the next New Moon occur?
-When will the next Full Moon occur?
-Lab 4: Density .
+2. The Moon was most recently at its Full Moon phase on April 13th.
+W the next New Moon occur?
+When will the next Full Moon occur? hen will/did Lab 4: Density 1.
 What is the definition of density?
-2 .
-List the following in order of decreasing density: lead, ice, styrofoam, silicate rock, iron Lab 5: Reflectance Spectroscopy 1 .
-Describe how the distinction between a red tee-shirt and a blue tee-shirt is different from a red star vs. a blue star.
-[Think about what causes a star to be red or blue; is this the same cause for a tee-shirt color?]
-4 .
-Describe the color difference between Mars and Venus in the context of this lab.
-Why does one (which one?) appear to be much redder in color?
-Lab 6: Locating Earthquakes 1 .
-How is the study of earthquakes used to learn about the interior of the Earth?
+2. List the following in order of decreasing density: lead, ice, styroforock, iron oam, silicate Lab 5: Reflectance Spectroscopy 1.
+Describe how the distinction between a red tee-shirt and a blue tee-shir from a red star vs. a blue star.
+[Think about what causes a star to be is this the same cause for a tee-shirt color?]
+2. Describe the color difference between Mars and Venus in the context Why does one (which one?) appear to be much redder in color? of this lab.
+Lab 6: Locating Earthquakes 1.
+How is the study of earthquakes used to learn about the interior of t he Earth?